VadimChernyshev/gpu-cluster-acceptance-test/README.md

 - Docker with NVIDIA Container Toolkit on GPU hosts
 - Internet access the first time you download DistilBERT weights and GLUE SST-2 splits
-- Optional: Python ≥3.10 if executing the scripts directly outside Docker

 ## Quick Start